Apples: Malus spp. (R+++)

 • Resistant (possibly very resistant) to scab.
 Resistant to mildew.
 At least somewhat resistant to fireblight.

-There are conflicting reports on rust.
+There are conflicting reports about rust.

 White Transparent